Alex Bregman Preview, Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks 23rd in MLB with a collective 8.4 strikeouts per nine innings.
+- The pitching staff for the Rangers has a collective 8.4 K/9, which ranks 22nd in MLB.

-- The Rangers' 4.18 team ERA ranks 16th across all MLB pitching staffs.
+- The Rangers have the 17th-ranked team ERA among all MLB pitching staffs (4.25).

-- Rangers pitchers combine to surrender 164 total home runs at a rate of 1.2 per game (to rank 15th in the league).
+- Rangers pitchers combine to rank 17th in baseball in home runs given up (170 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.